CloudLabsAI-Azure/AIW-Azure-Virtual-Desktop/3-Create-Application-Groups-and-assign-to-users.md

 ## **Scenario**

 Contoso wants to restrict the access to the applications used by different teams in the organization.
-So, Contoso wants to create a seperate application group and assign only a specific set of users to it.
-You'll help Contoso to configure and create an application group and add applications to it.
+With Azure Virtual Desktop, admins can create unique application groups for users that require access to a specific set of applications.
+In this lab you’ll help Contoso to configure and create an application group and add applications to it.

 ## **Overview**

 As explained in the General Hierarchy section, an Application Group is a logical grouping of applications installed on session hosts in the host pool.
-They are of two types:
+There are two types of application groups:

 1. RemoteApp
 2. Desktop